 Fraternidad-Muprespa conference on occupational diseases

-Fraternidad-Muprespa, Mutual Collaborator with Social Security No. 275, has held an online information day on “Occupational Diseases and their treatment in mutual.
+Fraternidad-Muprespa, Mutual Collaborator with Social Security No. 275, has held an online information day on Occupational diseases and their treatment in Fraternidad-Muprespa” addressed to its mutual members and to the consultancies managed by the companies associated with the mutual company.

 More than three hundred labor advisors and legal professionals from Galicia and Castilla y León have virtually attended this event to learn in detail about the applicable regulations and the management procedure.

-Jacobo Baró, territorial director of the Northwest zone welcomed the attendees and thanked them for their participation, highlighting the importance of this type of conference due to its scope and the interest aroused by the topic discussed among the advisory group in just a short half hour.
+Jacobo Baro, Territorial director of the Northwest zone welcomed the attendees and thanked them for their participation, highlighting the importance of this type of conference due to its scope and the interest aroused by the topic discussed among the advisory group in just a short half hour.